timonoko/Wifi-remote-control/README.md

 # Wifi-remote-control
 Too many Wifi-devices.
-Made one master switch.
+Made one master switch to rule them all.

 Kauko.py: ESP-01 reads nine buttons via CD4014 parallel-to-serial and creates web-page where ON:{X} and OFF:{X} signals appear.
 Long press is the OFF.
 Deep-sleeps after 30 seconds.
 Will work